When you install the Update Manager server, the Update Manager Utility is installed on your system as an additional component.

 - Review the Welcome page and click Next.

-- Read the patent agreement and click Next.
+- Read and accept the license agreement, and click Next.

 - Review the support information, select whether to download updates from the default download sources immediately after installation, and click Next.